Which is the Best Hypnotherapy Training Course ?

 There are very few truly independent professional bodies overseeing this industry and there is some government lobbying for legislation, however, at the moment it is a minefield for prospective students to understand, hence why we offer introductory courses and explain this to students so that they can make informed choices.

-The General Hypnotherapy Standards Council (GHSC) is the largest independent professional standards body, which overseas the Working Group for Hypnotherapy regulation and ensures that the courses it validates meet a set of training standards.
+The General Hypnotherapy Standards Council (GHSC) is the largest independent professional standards body, which overseas the UK government Working Group for Hypnotherapy regulation and ensures that the courses it validates meet a set of training standards.
 The GHSC validation allows ICCHP students and graduates to become members of the General Hypnotherapy Register (GHR).
 Full membership allows ICCHP graduates to become members of the UK Complementary & Natural Healthcare Council (CNHC).
 The ICCHP programme and teaching standards have been designed to meet the standards defined by the UK Complementary & Natural Healthcare Council (CNHC) and the UK Higher Education Academy (HEA).
+Outside of the UK, the International Certification Council (ICC) has set up an International Hypnotherapy Register (IHR), which accredits training programs which meet its strict policies, guidelines and standards.
+The ICCHP program meets and exceeds the ICC requirements and our international students are eligible to join the IHR.

 How does your programme differ from other hypnotherapy training programmes?